Squar3wave/fortran90_dynsys/README.md

 2. `*_plotter.plt` (sub the `*` with the program name) Gnuplot script for the plots required by the class assignments
 3. `*_runner.sh` (see above for the `*`) bash helper script to create data folders and run both the compiled example and gnuplot

-Feel free to alter the code  to fit your needs, just don't sell it or keep it to yourself, fortran90 is already hard enough to use and/or get accustomed to, people need all the help they can get!
+Feel free to alter the code  to fit your needs, just don't keep it to yourself, fortran90 is already hard enough to use and/or get accustomed to, people need all the help they can get!
 I sure did.

 ## Usage